 As you reach the upper levels of your career, you may want to work with larger organizations too.
-And Amazon may be at the top of your list as an Operation Manager.
+And Amazon Operations Manager role should be high up in your list too!

 Getting a management position will be something but getting one at Amazon will be the ultimate dream for many people.
 After all, Amazon is known as the world’s largest online retailer.

 Amazon is always looking for talented individuals who will help them build the next great product or service.
 As such, they offer a wide variety of positions within the organization.

 In order to get hired as an Amazon Operations Manager, you must pass a rigorous interview process.
 But how do you prepare for the interview?
 What questions will they ask?
 But before all that, how much will you earn?

 In this article, we’ll give you information about the Amazon Operations Manager salary and interview questions.
 We’ll also look at the responsibilities of managers and what they’re expected to know when preparing for an internal job application.